 - Partner with delivery systems, health plans, and others to consistently educate providers and the community.
-Use the definitions within these recommendations from the National Consensus project for palliative care to serve as a leader in educating the population on the purpose, applicability, and value of palliative care. - Be consistent when talking about palliative care.
-Do not define palliative care as how it is not hospice or use terms such as end of life, death, or dying.
-Use terms like "living with a serious illness." - Use "palliative care is based on unmet need not prognosis." - Using a metaphor may be helpful in developing shared understanding with staff and patients such as at EvergreenHealth here (www.evergreenhealth.com/palliative-care).
+Use the definitions within these recommendations from the National Consensus project for palliative care to serve as a leader in educating the population on the purpose, applicability, and value of palliative care. - Be consistent with talking about palliative care, do not define palliative care as how it is not hospice or use terms such as end of life, death, or dying.
+Use terms like "living with a serious illness." - Use "palliative care is based on need not prognosis." - O Using a metaphor may be helpful in developing shared understanding with staff and patients such as at EvergreenHealth here (www.evergreenhealth.com/palliative-care).
 "People with serious illnesses can feel as if they're on a "medical train."
 One test or treatment quickly leads to the next, and soon you can feel as though the train is speeding down the tracks.
 You're not sure how you got there or what comes next.
 An EvergreenHealth Palliative Care consultation is like a stop at a train station.
-It's a chance to get off the medical train, get comfortable, and plan the rest of the journey..." - Use the above definitions in organization contexts as well such as when talking with Legislators, internal staff, or external stakeholders. - Adopt the Bree Collaborative-endorsed National Consensus Project definition of palliative care as a standard across Washington State.
-Define palliative care outside of hospice regulation. - Develop a baseline set of diagnoses and criteria for provision of palliative care aligned with the National Consensus Project Definition (e.g., offered based on unmet need not prognosis not solely "life limiting illness").
-See Appendix D. - Absent a move to an alternative reimbursement structure, implement reimbursement policies for licensed social worker (licensed under RCW 18.225.090(1)(a) or 18.225.145(1)(a)) home visits that include but are not limited to behavioral health codes (as patient need often extends beyond behavioral health). - Consider alternative methods of reimbursing for palliative care such as a per participant per month (PPPM) palliative care benefit for seriously ill patients for publicly-purchased health care that is open to all ages and follows a patient across settings (e.g., if hospitalized) and does not require the patient to be homebound or to stop curative or active therapy with the setting of provision of specialty palliative care services (e.g., hospital) as the accountable entity. - Identification: Develop an agreed-upon strategy to identify seriously ill patients (e.g., such as with the PACSSI Eligibility and Tiering Criteria outlined in Appendix D).
+It's a chance to get off the medical train, get comfortable, and plan the rest of the journey..." - Adopt the Bree Collaborative-endorsed National Consensus Project definition of palliative care as a standard across Washington State.
+Define palliative care outside of hospice regulation. - Develop a baseline set of diagnoses and criteria for provision of palliative care aligned with the National Consensus Project Definition (e.g., offered based on need not prognosis not solely "life limiting illness").
+See Appendix D. - Absent a move to a per member per month (PMPM) reimbursement structure, implement reimbursement policies for licensed social worker (licensed under RCW 18.225.090(1)(a) or 18.225.145(1)(a)) home visits that include but are not limited to behavioral health codes (as patient need often extends beyond behavioral health). - Provide a per member per month (PMPM) palliative care benefit for seriously ill patients for publicly-purchased health care that is open to all ages and follows a patient across settings (e.g., if hospitalized) and does not require the patient to be homebound or to stop curative or active therapy with the setting of provision of specialty palliative care services (e.g., hospital) as the accountable entity. - Identification: Develop an agreed-upon strategy to identify seriously ill patients (e.g., such as with the PACSSI Eligibility and Tiering Criteria outlined in Appendix D).

-- Interdisciplinary: Require an interdisciplinary approach to care that does not require a physician to lead the interdisciplinary team. - Payment structure: Offer a larger payment for the initial intake visit, a PPPM payment, and a smaller per-in-person visit payment. - Services: Use recommendations on the following pages to define included specialty palliative care services and which services are excluded (e.g., hospitalizations). - Measure: Evaluate using at least one metric related to (1) potentially avoidable complications and (2) patient-specific quality of life.
+- Interdisciplinary: Require an interdisciplinary approach to care that does not require a physician to lead the interdisciplinary team. - Payment structure: Offer a larger payment for the initial intake visit, a PMPM payment, and a smaller per-in-person visit payment. - Services: Use recommendations on the following pages to define included specialty palliative care services and which services are excluded (e.g., hospitalizations). - Measure: Measure success using at least one metric related to (1) potentially avoidable complications and (2) patient-specific quality of life.
 See page 18 for options under each of these categories.
-Metrics may be tied to gainsharing. - Convene a workgroup to determine next steps for insurance coverage of specialty palliative care as defined in this report.
+Metrics may be tied to gainsharing.